Humanize Your B2B Marketing Content For Buyers Or Be Sorry

 Humanize your B2B marketing content for buyers

-by John David “JD” Woods
+by John David “JD” Woods, The Weiwood Group.

 Humanize content?
 No, we all don’t do it.